-Law firms will always need attorneys with energy, experience, and skill to survive.
-Smart firms strive to help their people realize their full potential while the others take a much narrower view of their relationships with their attorneys.
-While attorney performance is a combination of several factors, the following signs may indicate that your firm’s management of attorney performance is weak.
+Law firms will always need attorneys with energy, experience, and skill in order to survive.
+Smart firms strive to help their people realize their full potential while others take a much narrower view of their relationships with their attorneys.
+While attorney performance is a combination of several factors, the following signs may indicate that law firm performance management may be a problem at your firm.

 1. Underperforming Lawyers